KyraD24/Tableau/README.md

 <img width="752" height="673" alt="Image" src="https://github.com/user-attachments/assets/9720768d-e8ad-4291-855b-96451c2f075a" />

-# How I found this.
+# How I found AVG BMI and Cholesterol by Continent and Gender.
 - To start I added Continent from the table under the data section to the column section.
 - After I added BMI and Cholesterol to the Rows and filtered them to show Average instead of Sum.
   <img width="1470" height="689" alt="Image" src="https://github.com/user-attachments/assets/80f92f1b-39b4-4690-9855-e3f4a42cc8ad" />